bleur-org/templates/rust-gtk/README.md

-# GTK + Rust + Relm4 + Meson + Flatpak = <3

-> This is a fork of [gtk-rust-template](https://gitlab.gnome.org/World/Rust/gtk-rust-template) that adapts the code for Relm4 while trying to change as little as possible.

-A boilerplate template to get started with GTK, Rust, Meson, Flatpak made for GNOME.
-It can be adapted for other desktop environments like elementary.
+# Rust, Relm4, GTK & Nix Template

+This is a starter pack for Nix friendly GTK application with Relm4 via Rust ecosystem provided to you by [Bleur Stack] developers.

 <div align="center">

 ![Main window](data/resources/screenshots/screenshot1.png "Main window")

 </div>

 ## What does it contains?